 - 1/4 tsp red pepper flakes -or to taste

-Basil blossoms were a nice finishing touch here because I just happened to have them.
-You can garnish with garlic or onion chives and flowers as well.
+- Basil blossoms were a nice finishing touch here because I just happened to have them.
+You can garnish with onion chives and blossoms instead, parsley or fresh basil.